BraftonSupport/Brafton_Drupal_9_Importer/README.md

 **Under "General Options"**

 - Turn "Master Importer Status" to "On".
-- Set your "API Root" to be either "Brafton", "ContentLead", or "Castleford".
+- Set your "API Root" to be either "Brafton" or "Castleford".

 **Under "Article Options"**